-Retirement is a massive change.
-It can be compared to falling in love and getting married - once the bloom is off the rose it can be a thorny affair that will take some getting used to.
-However, it's also the perfect time to redefine who you are.
+Retirement is a massive change of lifestyle for anyone.
+As with other major life changes, it's the perfect time to redefine who you are.
 Avoid pitfalls and make the most of your new life by exploring the perfect things to do after retirement along with what not to do.

 1. Enjoy, but Don't Be Undisciplined